apteryxxyz/qwaroo/packages/bucket/README.md

-# @qwaroo/database
+# @qwaroo/bucket

-Qwaroo uses MongoDB as its database.
-This package is a sort of wrapper around providing consistent connectivity and defines the models that can be used to interact with the database.
-Uses Mongoose and Typegoose.
+Qwaroo stores files in a local "bucket" directory.
+This package provides a simple API for managing files in the bucket.